alexander-milne/RES_NumberOfFloors/README.md

 ### Example 2
-An appartment block with 5 floors has 8 possible combinations:
+An apartment block with 5 floors has 8 possible combinations:

 1. sssss
 1. lsss  -> 6. lls -> 8. lsl